EllaCloudCannon/sendit-hugo-template/content/blog/email-delivery-tips.md

 featuredImg:
   image_path: /images/blog/featured-image.jpg
 seo:
   page_description:
   canonical_url:
   featured_image:
   author_twitter_handle:
   open_graph_type:
   no_index: false
 draft: false
 ---
 When you send an email campaign, you expect it to reach your readers, right?
 But what if the emails go straight to your subscribers' spam folders instead of their inboxes?
-To make sure your emails reach their recipients successfully, follow these email delivery tips.
+To make sure your emails reach their recipients successfully, follow these email delivery tips.h

 ### Use an ESP